saulm314/TwitchChatOffset/README.md

 It is best to understand this with an example, so see the template provided above for more clarity.
 ### Examples
-Aim: to transform all files in `transform-many.csv`, such that if for any file no `ytt-position` is specified, default it to bottom-right.
+Aim: to transform all files in `transform-many.csv`, such that if for any file no `sub-position` is specified, default it to bottom-right.
 ```
-TwitchChatOffset transform-many transform-many.csv --ytt-position bottomright
+TwitchChatOffset transform-many transform-many.csv --sub-position bottomright
 ```
 ## Transform All
 Find all files that have a name with a matching search pattern in a given directory, then apply a transformation or multiple transformations to each of them, and create a new output file (or multiple output files) for each input file.